Signs of illness or pain

 - carefully check your dog’s coat regularly for fleas and infestations

-- groom your dog, if necessary, to maintain a healthy coat - preventative measures should be taken if appropriate
+- groom your dog, if necessary, to maintain a healthy coat

 - pay attention to your dog’s dental care and seek advice from your vet if there are signs of problems